edemaine/coauthor/INSTALL.md

  * Add ` 172.17.0.0/16` to `mynetworks`:

    `mynetworks = 127.0.0.0/8 [::ffff:127.0.0.0]/104 [::1]/128 172.17.0.0/16`

+The first two of these modifications are done automatically for you if you select "Internet site" when setting up Postfix.

 Set the `MAIL_FROM` environment variable (in `.deploy/mup.js`) to the return email address (typically `coauthor@yourhostname.com`) you'd like